paritytech/polkadot/roadmap/implementers-guide/src/runtime/scheduler.md

    - all pruned claims should have their entry removed from the parathread index.
    - assign all non-pruned claims to new cores if the number of parathread cores has changed between the `new_config` and `old_config` of the `SessionChangeNotification`.
    - Assign claims in equal balance across all cores if rebalancing, and set the `next_core` of the `ParathreadQueue` by incrementing the relative index of the last assigned core and taking it modulo the number of parathread cores.
-1. Invoke `clear_and_reschedule()` as session changes are applied at the end of the block, so the state in the `Scheduled` storage item will be out of sync with current session info unless this call is made.
+1. Invoke `clear_and_reschedule(false, block_number + 1)` as session changes are applied at the end of the block, so the state in the `Scheduled` storage item will be out of sync with current session info unless this call is made.
 As the state does not mutate between now and the next call to `schedule` in the initialization logic, it will have the same result even after being cleared.

 ## Initialization

-1. Unless the last block triggered a session change, invoke `clear_and_reschedule()`.
+No initialization routine runs for this module.

 ## Finalization

-No finalization routine runs for this module.
+Invoke `clear_and_reschedule(true, block_number + 1)`

 ## Routines